saintsjd/saintsjd.github.io/_posts/2014-10-15-simple-postgresql-database-connections-python.md

 I've spent some time using the method that I outlined below and found some problems with it.
 I now have a new prefered way of querying postgres from python and getting results as a dictionary.
 You should use the new way in most cases.

-Here are the problems with the previous method
+Here are the problems with the previous method:

 1. The previous method requires sqlalchemy which is a large dependency
 2. The previous method was using a sqlalchemy connection pool and leaving connections open too long.
 This was a problem when I tried to us this code in background worker tasks that needed to control when connections are closed (so they could open a connection, read some data, disconnect, run a calculation for a while, then re-connect and write back to the database).
 Leaving the connections open in a pool in sqlalchemy on a large set of workers was consuming all the available connections to the databse.